PagerDuty/retrospectives-docs/docs/planning.md

 #### Any Teams
 While facilitating a retrospective for any team:

 - **Use a timer to timebox.** This makes everyone aware of the time limit.
-Consequently, you won’t have to interrupt or cut anyone off.
+Consequently, you won't have to interrupt or cut anyone off.
 - For a **co-located team**, you may consider using a physical timer that is visible to all team members in the room.
 - For a **distributed team**, you may consider using a browser extension that is visible to the full team ( via screen-sharing).
 - **Begin the retrospective by going through an icebreaker activity.** This reduces team tension and gets people in a more talkative mood.
-Examples of icebreaker activities: Two truths and a lie, first job, fun fact, a country you’d like to visit, etc.
+Examples of icebreaker activities: Two truths and a lie, first job, fun fact, a country you'd like to visit, etc.
 - Set ground rules at the beginning of the retrospective, such as:
-- Don’t interrupt people
+- Don't interrupt people
-- Decide on and say a “safe word” when the discussion gets off-topic
+- Decide on and say a "safe word" when the discussion gets off topic
 - Everyone should speak up but no one should dominate the discussion.<sup>1</sup>

 ## Setting the Retrospective Agenda